intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/dlframes/imageInference/README.md

 ## Overview
    Deep Learning Frames provides high-level APIs for scalable deep learning in Scala with Apache Spark.
    The current version of Deep Learning Frames provides a suite of tools around working with and processing images using deep learning.
-   Two exmaples demostrates how to use BigDL to apply popular iamge deep learning models at scale.
+   This exmaple demostrates how to use BigDL to apply popular iamge deep learning models at scale.

 ## Image Model Inference
    1. You can apply your own or known popular models to image data to make predictions or transform them into features.